Atulin/Chryssibooru/README.md

   * Main layout created

 * **03.05.2019**
+  * Added the logo image
   * Images from the 1st page display properly
-  * Searching by tags works
+  * Searching by tags and ratings works
+  * Added support for the API key to allow for browsing of NSFW images